UNINETTSigma2/documentation/jobs/mpi_jobs.md

 We have observed that in the current setup some applications compiled against Intel MPI and executed with `srun` achieve inferior performance compared to the same code executed with `mpirun`.
-Until this is resolved, to start applicationswe suggest using `mpirun`.
+Until this is resolved, we suggest using `mpirun` to start applications.

 ## Final remarks

-Note that when executing `mpirun` from within a SLURM allocation there is no need to provide neither the number of MPI ranks (`-np`), nor the host file (`-hostfile`): those are obtained automatically by `mpirun`.
-When using `srun` one has to explicitly add the `-n <num ranks>` parameter, otherwise SLURM will by default start one rank per compute node.
+Note that when executing `mpirun` from within a Slurm allocation there is no need to provide neither the number of MPI ranks (`-np`), nor the host file (`-hostfile`): those are obtained automatically by `mpirun`.
+When using `srun` one has to explicitly add the `-n <num ranks>` parameter, otherwise Slurm will by default start one rank per compute node.